adityad0/hacktag/README.md

 A home made GPS tracker with live tracking tracking updates using GPS and GSM connectivity.
 This project uses a SIM A7670C 4G/LTE Module, NEO 6M GPS Module and a SEEED XIAO SAMD 21 Microcontroller to fetch the current location using GPS and send out location updates over SMS at a fixed intervals or whenever the device moves a certain distance from it's last known position.
 Currently, it does not support UWB like the Apple Airtag or other devices.
 The device cannot send location updates without a 2G/4G mobile network.

+## What does the program do?
+The program uses the TinyGPS++ and SoftwareSerial library to fetch the location from the GPS module every 1 second.
+The location data is processed using the TinyGPS++ library.
+If the device is moving more that 10 meters/second, an SMS alert is sent to the predefined mobile number.
+However, no SMS alert is sent if the device is moving under 10 meters/second.
+This issue will be fixed in the next version where an additional alert will be sent if the device moves more than 10 meters from it's initial position.
+In addition to this, an SMS alert is also sent every hour containing the Latitude, Longitude, Altitude and the current Date and Time with a Google Maps link with a dropped pin at the coordinates.

 ## Components
 1. GPS Module - NEO 6M GPS Module from u-blox or another compatible type.
 2. Microcontroller - Arduino, SEEED XIAO ESP32, RP2040, nRF52840 or another compatible type.